datamindedacademy/introduction_to_git/content/resources/exercise_5/README.md

 # Data Minded Academy - Introduction to Git
 ## Exercise 5 - Work with remote repositories

-In this exercise you will have to work with a remote repository.
+In this exercise, you will have to work with a remote repository.
 The tasks are the following:

 1. Open a terminal and position yourself in the root of this folder (`exercise_5`).